 Spring Canyon Park 5k

-This weekend, I tackled the Spring Canyon Park 5K, part of the Fort Collins Running Club’s Tortoise & Hare race series.
+This weekend, I took on the Spring Canyon Park 5K, part of the Fort Collins Running Club’s Tortoise & Hare race series.
 For those unfamiliar, this series uses a unique, staggered start based on estimated pace, where runners begin at different times to finish close together.
 It’s a fantastic setup that levels the playing field for runners of all paces, awarding points based on finishing order rather than raw time, and providing a welcoming atmosphere for everyone.
-And, of course, the post-race coffee and snacks are always a great touch!
+And, of course, the post-race coffee and bagels are always a great touch!

 Two days before the race, a light snow fell here in Fort Collins, but it didn’t stick thanks to warm temperatures.
 By race day, the weather was mild enough that I was able to run in a T-shirt, shorts, and fingerless gloves.

 After a 10–15 minute warm-up jog around the park, I felt ready.
 My estimated time for the race was 21:58, calculated by the club’s race prediction algorithm, which I actually created years ago for the FCRC.
-I last updated the predictive part of it in 2012, and it’s been forecasting finish times with remarkable accuracy for T&H participants ever since.
+I last updated the predictive part of the code in 2012, and it’s been forecasting finish times with remarkable accuracy for T&H participants ever since.
 This time, I had a slightly faster goal in mind: 21:40.
 Realistically, that felt achievable with my current fitness.
 Of course, I’d love to be able to run much faster than that.

 When it was my turn to start, I took off with all the energy of a hare.
-The first kilometer was a gradual uphill, a reminder of why Spring Canyon Park’s course is probably the most rolling one in the series.
+The first kilometer was a gradual uphill on pavement, a reminder of why Spring Canyon Park’s course is probably the most rolling one in the series.
 My armband heart rate monitor registered 180 bpm at the one-kilometer mark, likely due to “cadence lock” as I certainly didn’t feel maxed out running with steady and controlled effort.
 Fortunately, I usually rely on perceived effort rather than the numbers flashing on my watch for races anyhow.

 Too bad my average pace wasn’t anywhere near that.
 When I crossed the finish line, my time was 21:44, exactly a 7-minute-per-mile pace.
 I was pleased to come within 4 seconds of my goal but a bit bummed not to see my average pace below 7 minutes.